sudhansu-24/claude-switch/README.md

 Claude Desktop installs as an MSIX package inside `C:\Program Files\WindowsApps`.
-Windows refuses to launch programs straight from that folder, and the package is built to run as a single instance — so you can't just make a second shortcut.
+Windows refuses to launch programs straight from that folder, and the package is built to run as a single instance, so you can't just make a second shortcut.

 Claude Switch works around this:

 - It finds your Claude install with `Get-AppxPackage`.
-- It copies the app to a normal folder (`C:\ClaudePortable`) using `robocopy /MIR` — outside `WindowsApps`, launching is allowed.
+- It copies the app to a normal folder (`C:\ClaudePortable`) using `robocopy /MIR`.
+Outside `WindowsApps`, launching is allowed.
 - Each shortcut starts that copy with its own `--user-data-dir="%APPDATA%\Claude-InstanceN"`, so Electron keeps every window's account, tokens, and settings completely separate.